CodeWithSubramani/quvia/assignment_2/readme.md

     - This has to be done at the ingester level.
 That service needs to be more robust and should be able to handle failures with a backend stateful system to keep track of the offsets.
     - Or Explore Nifi if the above can be made possible
+3. The source data in the bronze layer, I am loading into kafka, but i might want to load the backup data somewhere, if the retention period is over in kafka.
+4. Basically a lot of optimizations can be done in terms of Disaster recovery, HA, and scaling.